1977 Oakland Athletics season

-The 1977 Oakland Athletics season was a season in American baseball.
-The team finished 7th in the American League West with a record of 63 wins and 98 losses.
+The 1977 Oakland Athletics season was the 77th season for the Oakland Athletics franchise, all as members of the American League, and their 10th season in Oakland.
+The team finished seventh in the American League West with a record of 63 wins and 98 losses.
 Paid attendance for the season was 495,578, one of the worst attendance figures for the franchise during the 1970s.